DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ```

 - this function first gets all the occupied parking spots
-- creates new array of type `LevelParkingSpace` gets created
+- creates a new array of the type `LevelParkingSpace` gets created
 - loop from 0 to the maximum number of parking spaces for this level
-- push a new element to the array that includes the parking spot, if its occupied and the corresponding level
+- push a new element to the array that includes the parking spot, if it's occupied and the corresponding level
 - return the array

 6. Find a parking space in the array that is not occupied